-Step 1: You can see a blank column with name “Add Column” under PowerPivot after all your data columns.
-This column allows you to add some computed data in it.
+Step 1: You can see a blank column with the name “Add Column” under PowerPivot after all your data columns.
+This column allows you to add some computed data to it.

 Step 2: Rename this blank column as Margin% by double-clicking the row containing “Add Column”.
 See the screenshot below.

 Step 3: Now, in the first cell of column Margin%, use the formula as Margin/Sales using Equals to sign.
 The formula structure in PowerPivot is somewhat different as it is nothing but a pivot table.
 See the screenshot below.

 Step 4: Press the Enter key, and you can see all the active rows will be added with the same formula, and Margin% will be calculated.

 Step 5: Now, format the Margin% column as % using the formatting tab in PowerPivot.